sathishneelam/azureworkshop/Shared-Image-Gallery-Doc/shared-image.md

-# Documentation for creating a managed image of a virtual machine
+# Steps to create a shared image of a virtual machine

 ## Creating the vm from the azure portal